 The four research institutes are mainly involved in fundamental and applied research.
 In addition, they render scientific and technical services and take part in the teaching and research activities of higher education institutions.
 Some of their unique, internationally important research infrastructures are also open to outside researchers.
 The entire ETH Domain therefore contributes to the efficient transfer of knowledge and technology as well as the development of practical applications for research findings.

-In 2016, the ETH Domain accounted for a total of nearly 30,000 undergraduate, graduate and PhD students, over 800 professors and around 18,000 full-time equivalent jobs.
+The ETH Domain accounted for a total of nearly 35,000 undergraduate, graduate and PhD students, almost 900 professors and around 20,000 full-time equivalents.

 The origins of the ETH Domain date back to 7 February 1854 when the National Council adopted the ‘Federal Polytechnic School Act’.
 This laid the groundwork for the opening of ETH Zurich on 15 October 1855.
 The EPFL became a federal institute of technology in 1969 (previously it was a polytechnic school of the University of Lausanne).